 Terramar Thermasilk

-The Thermasilk are highly unlikely to keep your hands warm as a standalone glove, but they are useful as a base layer and a great option for buyers who aren’t too keen on the cost of merino.
+The Thermasilk glove liner is highly unlikely to keep your hands warm as a standalone glove, but they are useful as a base layer and a great option for buyers who aren’t too keen on the cost of Merino.

 They have pull-on closures and can be washed in a machine for an easy clean.
 This glove liner also comes in four sizes and two colors.